Yang Han

 PPE 214 International Relations core; PPE 213 International Relations during the Cold War; PPE 227 Politics in China; PPE 297 International Security and Conflict

-Yang has also taught and convened undergraduate modules at Ruskin College, University of West London.
+Yang has also taught and convened undergraduate modules (Theories of International Relations; Politics of Africa, Asia, and Latin America) at Ruskin College, University of West London.

 Awards